Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that prints “Hello, World”, followed by a new line to the standard output.
 1-confused-smiley
 : a script that display a certain smiley (escape special character).
+2-hellofile
+: a script that display a file wich is i another directory